Momina00/Email_spam_detector_web_app/README.md

 - TF-IDF Vectorization
 - Naive Bayes

+## DevOps Implementation
+- Created a Dockerfile to containerize the Streamlit application.
+- Configured GitHub Actions to automatically build the Docker image on code changes.
+- Used Git and GitHub for version control and project management.

 ## Dataset
 Used a spam email dataset containing labeled spam and ham (non-spam) messages for training and testing.